 Aldershot Snowsports for the Disabled is affiliated to Snowsports England, the national governing body for snowsports.
 The club provides opportunities for disabled people to experience skiing and snowboarding, mainly through its monthly sessions at the Aldershot dry ski slope, although it also provides trips throughout the year to enable disabled people to experience snowsports on real snow.
-With our occasional socials, away trips to the indoor snows of Landgraaf and an avid race team, ASD are a fun group to be associated with.
-ASD has recently become the first disabled ski club in the country to achieve Snowmark accreditation.
+With our occasional socials, away trips to the indoor ski slope at Landgraaf and an avid race team, ASD are a fun group to be associated with.
+ASD was the first disabled ski club in the country to achieve Snowmark accreditation.

 There has been a ski slope at Aldershot since the 1960’s.
 Originally it was the Army ski slope and you can see what it was like in the early days at http://www.britishpathe.com/video/army-ski-slope/query/Aldershot.
 In the early 1970’s the facility became a joint Army and Rushmoor Borough Council venture.
 It is now Rushmoor’s Leisure facility, Alpine Snowsports, managed by Active Nation.